AboSamath/samath/Polars.md

     df.filter(pl.col('a') < 10)

 As noted in the section on expressions below, Polars can run operations in .select and filter in parallel and Polars can carry out query optimization on the full set of data selection criteria.

+**Files**

+Polars supports different file types, and its respective parsers are amongst the fastest out there.

+For instance, it is faster to load a CSV file via Polars before handing it to Pandas than loading them using Pandas.

+In the exemples below we will see how to read and writre a CSV file :

+Reading :

+    df = pl.read_csv("path.csv")

+CSV files come in many different flavors, so make sure to check the read_csv() API.

+Writting :

+    df = pl.DataFrame({"foo": [1, 2, 3], "bar": [None, "bak", "baz"]})
+    df.write_csv("path.csv")

+Scanning :

+Polars allows you to scan a CSV input.
+Scanning delays the actual parsing of the file and instead returns a lazy computation holder called a LazyFrame.

+    df = pl.scan_csv("path.csv")

+Let's see now some examples regarding a JSON file.

+Reading :

+    df = pl.read_json("path.json")

+Writting :

+    df = pl.DataFrame({"foo": [1, 2, 3], "bar": [None, "bak", "baz"]})
+    # json
+    df.write_json("path.json")
+    # ndjson
+    df.write_ndjson("path.json")

+Scanning :

+    df = pl.scan_ndjson("path.json")

+Polars can deal with multiple files differently depending on your needs and memory strain.
+Let's create some files to give use some context:

+    import polars as pl

+    df = pl.DataFrame({"abo": [1, 2, 3], "velo": ["auto", "car", "spam"]})

+    for i in range(5):
+        df.write_csv(f"my_many_files_{i}.csv")

 ## Practical example